FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 ## Charter of IAAS

-The term *application system* is a piece of software supporting one or more core business activities of an enterprise.
+The term *application system* denotes a piece of software supporting one or more core business activities of an enterprise.
 Typically, such a system

 * covers essential parts of the business activities of an enterprise,
 * processes large amounts of persistent data,